National Eisteddfod of Wales: Overview

 The National Eisteddfod is traditionally held in the first week of August, and the competitions are all held in the Welsh language.
 However, settings of the mass in Latin are allowed and this has been controversially used to allow concerts featuring international soloists.

 The venue is officially proclaimed a year in advance, at which time the themes and texts for the competitions are published.
 The organisation for the location will have begun a year or more earlier, and locations are generally known two or three years ahead.
-The Eisteddfod Act of 1959 allowed local authorities to give financial support to the event.
+The Eisteddfod Act 1959 (7 & 8 Eliz.
+2. c.
+32) allowed local authorities to give financial support to the event.
 Traditionally, the Eisteddfod venue alternates between north and south Wales; the decision to hold both the 2014 and 2015 Eisteddfodau in South Wales was thus seen as controversial, but the decision was later reversed and Montgomeryshire named as host county for 2015.
 Occasionally the Eisteddfod has been held in England, although the last occasion was in 1929.

 Hundreds of tents, pavilions and booths are erected in an open space to create the Maes (field).
 The space required for this means that it is rare for the Eisteddfod to be in a city or town: instead it is held somewhere with more space.
 Car parking for day visitors alone requires several large fields, and many people camp on the site for the whole week.

 The festival has a quasi-druidic flavour, with the main literary prizes for poetry and prose being awarded in colourful and dramatic ceremonies under the auspices of the Gorsedd of Bards of the Island of Britain, complete with prominent figures in Welsh cultural life dressed in flowing druidic costumes, flower dances, trumpet fanfares and a symbolic Horn of Plenty.
 However, the Gorsedd is not an ancient institution or a pagan ceremony but rather a romantic creation by Iolo Morganwg in the 1790s, which first became a formal part of the Eisteddfod ceremonial in 1819.
 Nevertheless, it is taken very seriously, and an award of a crown or a chair for poetry is a great honour.
 The Chairing and Crowning ceremonies are the highlights of the week, and are presided over by the Archdruid.
 Other important awards include the Prose Medal (first introduced in 1937) and Welsh Learner of the Year award (first introduced in 1983).

+There are three ranks of membership in the Gorsedd.
+Until 2012 they were, in ascending order of honour: